TonnyG95/MyHomeBackend/README.md

 # Creating a Clone

-ow to run this project locally:
+How to run this project locally:

 1. Install the GitPod Browser [extension.](https://www.gitpod.io/docs/browser-extension/)
 2. After installation, restart the browser.